-Fig. 5.
-Spatial distributions of dopant in heterostructure after ion implantation.
-Curve 1 is idealized distribution of dopant.
-Curves 2-4 are real distributions of dopant for different values of annealing time.
-Increasing of number of curve corresponds to increasing of annealing time dopant did not achieve any interfaces between materials of heterostructure.
-In this situation one cannot find any modifications of distribution of concentration of dopant.
+At the same time using the approach of manufacturing of field-effect transistor leads to optimization of annealing of dopant and/or radiation defects.
+Reason of this optimization is following.
+If annealing time is small, the dopant did not achieve any interfaces between materials of heterostructure.
+In this situation no modifications of distribution of dopant's concentration were obtained.
 If annealing time is large, distribution of concentration of dopant is too homogenous.
-We optimize annealing time framework recently introduces approach [28-36].
-Framework this criterion we approximate real distribution of concentration of dopant by step-wise function (see Figs. 4 and 5).
-Next we determine optima values of annealing time by minimization of the following mean-squared error where $\psi(x,y,z)$ is the approximation function.
+Now let us to optimize the annealing time by using the recently introduces approach [28-36].
+In the framework of the criterion one shall to approximate real distribution of dopant's concentration by the following step-wise function (see Figs. 4 and 5).
+Next we determine optimal values of annealing time by minimization of the following mean-squared error where $\psi(x,y,z)$ is the step-wise approximation function.
 Dependences of optimal values of annealing time on parameters are presented on Figs. 6 and 7 for diffusion and ion types of doping, respectively.
 It should be noted, that it is necessary to anneal radiation defects after ion implantation.
 One could find spreading of concentration of distribution of dopant during this annealing.
 In the ideal case distribution of dopant achieves appropriate interfaces between materials of heterostructure during annealing of radiation defects.
 If dopant did not achieves any interfaces during annealing of radiation defects, it is practicably to additionally anneal the dopant.
 In this situation optimal value of additional annealing time of implanted dopant is smaller, than annealing time of infused dopant.
+Increasing of the optimal values of annealing time were obtain by increasing of value of dopant diffusion coefficient with changing of the considered parameters.